adF: A Novel System for Measuring Web Fingerprinting through Ads: Introduction

+Our analysis reveals that \mbR{66\%} of desktop devices can be uniquely fingerprinted from ads rendered by browsers.
+In the case of mobile devices, \mbR{40\% (35\%)} can be fingerprinted with ads delivered to browsers (mobile apps).
+Moreover, we observe varying degrees of vulnerability to fingerprinting among different device configurations.
+For instance, in mobile devices, iOS offers significantly better protection against web fingerprinting compared to Android.
+In the case of desktop devices, over \mbR{78\%} of devices running Chrome can be fingerprinted, regardless of the operating system.
+This percentage drops to around \mbR{5.5\%} for \texttt{\{Safari, macOS\}} and stands at \mbR{22\%} for \texttt{\{Firefox, Linux\}}.
 Finally, a thorough analysis of all attributes contributing to web fingerprinting reveals that cardinality (number of distinct values an attribute can take) and entropy (frequency of appearance of the different values) are the two crucial parameters that define the discrimination power of attributes.
 The device configurations most vulnerable to fingerprinting are those associated with a higher number of attributes with significant discrimination power (as discussed in Section \ref{sec:atributes_analysis}).
 Building on this insight, we propose \emph{ShieldF} a straightforward approach, easily adoptable by browser developers, to counter web fingerprinting.
 ShieldF is a browser extension compatible with all Chromium-based browsers.
 It prevents the reporting of attributes with high discrimination power to third-parties while preserving the user's browsing experience.
 Our experiments show that \emph{ShieldF} outperforms most popular countermeasure defenses in the literature, and the anti-fingerprinting solutions of all major browser developers (Section \ref{sec:solution}), enhancing the resilience to web fingerprinting across all considered device configurations by up to \mbR{62\%}.